Loren Roberts: Senior career

 In 2005, Roberts joined the Champions Tour.
 His first senior win came in his third event at the JELD-WEN Tradition, one of five senior majors.
 He defeated Dana Quigley in a two-hole sudden-death playoff.

 In 2006, Roberts became the first golfer to open a Champions Tour season with three wins.
 Later that season he won his second senior major by beating Eduardo Romero in a playoff at the Senior British Open.
 He won the Byron Nelson Award for lowest average stroke total per round.

 In 2009, he won his second Senior British Open title after beating Fred Funk and Mark McNulty in a playoff.
 He won a month later in August at the Boeing Classic, where he denied Mark O'Meara his first Champions Tour victory, defeating him by one stroke after making birdie on the final hole.
 The GWAA voted him Player of the Year.

 He broke 54-hole tournament record for lowest score in relationship to par (25-under) and most birdies (26) as well as sharing lowest score (191).
 The marks were set largely due to scoring a career-best 61 in the final round of his 2006 MasterCard Championship at Hualalai win.

-Other achievements

-Roberts hosts the annual Loren Roberts Celebrity Pro-Am in May at Spring Creek Ranch in Collierville, Tennessee.
-Its first year was 1995.
-The benefitting charity is Le Bonheur Children's Medical Center of Memphis, Tennessee.

-Roberts was named Professional co-Athlete of the Year by the Tennessee Sports Hall of Fame in 1995 and 2007.
-He was inducted into the Cal Poly-SLO Athletics Hall of Fame in 1998.
-The Tennessee Golf Foundation inducted him into the Tennessee Golf Hall of Fame in 2006.
-He has been a resident of Germantown, Tennessee, since the 1980s.